First Quarter on

 Moon after descending node

-4 days after descending node on 17 November 2001 at 19:51 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 2 December 2001 at 05:30 in ♊ Gemini.
+4 days after descending node on 17 November 2001 at 19:51 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 December 2001 at 05:30 in ♊ Gemini.

 Moon after southern standstill

-3 days since the previous standstill on 18 November 2001 at 22:30 in ♑ Capricorn when the Moon has reached South declination of ∠-24.211°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.246° at the point of next northern standstill on 3 December 2001 at 06:54 in ♋ Cancer.
+3 days since the last southern standstill on 18 November 2001 at 22:30 in ♑ Capricorn when the Moon has reached South declination of ∠-24.211° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.246° at the point of next northern standstill on 3 December 2001 at 06:54 in ♋ Cancer.

 Syzygy in 8 days